AUM-Software-And-Development/operating_system_a/README.md

 Step 3:

-    Install an emulator aka Bochs, QEMU, VirtualBox
+    Install an emulator like Bochs, QEMU, or VirtualBox

 Step 4:

-    Run the build.bat file.
+    Run the Build.bat file.
+    See step 5 regarding the auto run "e" command found in this file.

 Step 5:

+    If you choose to use the auto-run command "e" in step 4, you must ensure the emulator is properly linked to the batch script.
+    Do this by either configuring the Bochs source file to find the working directory (or leave it as is from the migration the batch script does for you).
-    Run the output binary as a 1.2 inch floppy in your emulator.
+    Run the output "Booting\OperatingSystem.bin" binary as a 1.2 inch floppy in your emulator.

 =========
 Windows & or Ubuntu: